Alfred Landecker Memorial Lecture 2026 with Anne Applebaum

 Autocracy, Inc: The Dictators Who Want to Run the World

 How has a new international autocratic alliance emerged through sophisticated networks?
 And how does this alliance undermine liberal democracies?
-These are the questions author and historian Anne Applebaum will address in the Alfred Landecker Memorial Lecture on January 27, 2026.
+In an interview, author and historian Anne Applebaum provides insight into the topics she will discuss during the Alfred Landecker Memorial Lecture on January 27, 2026.

 Footnotes